NicholasBurgo/portfolio_Template/README.md

 ## Browser compatibility

 Works on pretty much everything.
-Tested on Chrome, Firefox, Safari, and my phone.
-Should work on older browsers too but some animations might not work.

 ## Colors and stuff